braedon/prometheus-kafka-consumer-group-exporter/README.md

 The offset of the tail of a given partition of a topic, as reported by the lead broker for the partition.
 Useful for calculating the lead of a consumer group (or the exporter itself) - i.e. how far ahead of the cleaner the consumer group is.

 ## Lag
-While a lag metric isn't exported, it can be calculated using other metrics:
+Lag metrics are exported for convenience, but they can also be calculated using other metrics if desired:
 ```
 # Lag for a consumer group:
 kafka_topic_highwater - on (topic, partition) kafka_consumer_group_offset{group="some-consumer-group"}